MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/button.md

 These were given a **Build Action** of **AndroidResource**.

-In the the UWP project, bitmaps can be stored anywhere in the project, but they are generally stored in a custom folder or the **Assets** existing folder.
+In the UWP project, bitmaps can be stored anywhere in the project, but they are generally stored in a custom folder or the **Assets** existing folder.
 The UWP project contains these bitmaps:

 - A 48-pixel square bitmap stored as **/Assets/MonkeyFace.scale-100.png**
 - A 96-pixel square bitmap stored as **/Assets/MonkeyFace.scale-200.png**